Skip to main content

 Why I Picked Terraform:

 I selected Terraform due to its versatile approach to Infrastructure as Code (IaC).
 It stands out because it's cloud-agnostic, supporting numerous service providers, and its ability to manage complex and interdependent infrastructure safely and efficiently is exceptional.
-This tool is "best for" codifying API-driven infrastructure across multiple providers due to its high compatibility and ease of integration with various platforms.
+This tool is 'best for' codifying API-driven infrastructure across multiple providers due to its high compatibility and ease of integration with various platforms.

-Standout features & integrations:
+Standout features and integrations:

 Terraform enables you to create, combine, and manage infrastructure resources from various providers in a seamless way.
 It features a robust plan command that generates an execution plan, outlining what it will do to reach the desired state of infrastructure.
 Terraform's most notable integrations include major cloud providers like AWS, Google Cloud, Azure, and several other third-party services like Cloudflare, Heroku, and Datadog.